 In 1933 Dr Harold Turbott conducted a housing survey of Māori kāinga in Waiapu district (East Cape).
 He found 60% of houses were overcrowded; 50% had unsafe water supplies; 50% of pit toilets were faulty; 30% had no toilet, and only 6% had a bath and 13% a sink.

 Many of the houses built were Public Works Department designs.
 To cut costs, most dwellings had two bedrooms and relief Māori labour (unemployed workers) was used to erect them.
 Their designs mirrored the dated bungalow styles of the 1920s, an aspect that distinguished them from the fashionable English cottage-style state houses built for Pākehā.
 The small size of dwellings did not suit the inter-generational living arrangements of Māori communities, but the government did not want to encourage this model because it believed it led to overcrowding.

 Housing problem continues

 The housing schemes did little to relieve Māori housing need.
-In 1939 it was estimated that half of all Māori were inadequately housed and over £4 million ($373.3 million in 2012) was required to fix the situation.
-Many Māori still lived in impoverished and unhealthy conditions, contributing to a tuberculosis death rate that by the mid-1940s was seven times that of Pākehā.
-Eastern Maori MP Tiaki Ōmana asserted Māori had the enough forests to make cheaper houses but lacked the finance to mill them; and that more government funding for Māori housing was needed.
+In 1939 it was estimated that half of all Māori were inadequately housed and over £4 million ($420 million in 2020) was needed to fix the situation.
+Many Māori still lived in impoverished and unhealthy conditions, contributing to a tuberculosis death rate that in the mid-1940s was seven times that of Pākehā.
+Eastern Maori MP Tiaki Ōmana asserted that Māori owned enough forests to make cheaper houses, but lacked the finance to mill them; more government funding for Māori housing was needed.